It's a time to relax and reward yourself (especially after this year!), so is it even possible to have a healthy Christmas?

 - Limit the alcohol – try swapping some (or all) of your usual tipples to non-alcoholic options.
 There are so many good options these days.

 - Drink plenty of water, especially when drinking alcohol.
 Try and drink one glass of water between each drink.
 It will reduce the dehydration and help your liver detoxify.

-- Choose quality over quantity – don’t binge on Iceland’s 10 for a pound party ‘food’ – if you’re going to indulge, choose fewer good quality snacks and enjoy them.
+- Choose quality over quantity – don’t binge on cheap party food – choose fewer good quality foods and enjoy them.